TissUUmaps/TissUUmaps-docs/docs/starting/projects.rst

                         "default": "1"
                     },
                     "tooltip_fmt": {
-                        "description": "Custom formatting string used for overlay displayed over selected markers; see (TODO).", "type": "string",
+                        "description": "Custom formatting string used for displaying metadata about a selected marker.
+See https://github.com/TissUUmaps/TissUUmaps/issues/2 for an overview of the grammer and keywords.
+If no string is specified, TissUUmaps will show default metadata depending on the context.", "type": "string",
                         "default": ""
                     }